IronCore864/aws-scripts/README.md

 `security-group-desc`: describe a security group, to see each port is used for what reason

+`migrate-security-gruops`: migrate Security Groups from One Region to Another

 For more details see readme under each folder.